-- failing to keep an approved marking and/or assessment scheme secure - alteration of any approved marking and/or assessment scheme - alteration of approved assessment and grading criteria - assisting students in the production of work for assessment, where the support has the potential to influence the outcomes of assessment, for example where the assistance involves centre staff producing work for the student - producing falsified witness statements, for example for evidence the student has not generated
+- Failing to keep an approved marking and/or assessment scheme secure; - Alteration of any approved marking and/or assessment scheme; - Alteration of approved assessment and grading criteria;

-- allowing evidence, which is known by the staff member not to be the student's own, to be included in a student's assignment/task/portfolio/coursework - facilitating and allowing impersonation - misusing the conditions for special student requirements, for example where students are permitted support, such as an amanuensis, this is permissible up to the point where the support has the potential to influence the outcome of the assessment - failing to keep student electronic files secure - falsifying records/certificates, for example by alteration, substitution, or by fraud - fraudulent certificate claims, i.e. claiming for a certificate prior to the student completing all the requirements of assessment - failing to keep assessment/examination/test papers secure prior to the assessment/examination/test - obtaining unauthorised access to assessment/examination/test material prior to an assessment/examination/test.
+- Assisting students in the production of work for assessment, where the support has the potential to influence the outcomes of assessment, for example where the assistance involves centre staff producing work for the student; - Producing falsified witness statements, for example for evidence the student has not generated; - Allowing evidence, which is known by the staff member not to be the student's own, to be included in a student's assignment/task/portfolio/coursework; - Facilitating and allowing impersonation; - Misusing the conditions for special student requirements, for example where students are permitted support, such as an amanuensis, this is permissible up to the point where the support has the potential to influence the outcome of the assessment: - Failing to keep student electronic files secure; - Falsifying records/certificates, for example by alteration, substitution, or by fraud; - Fraudulent certificate claims, i.e., claiming for a certificate prior to the student completing all the requirements of assessment; - Failing to keep assessment/examination/test papers secure prior to the assessment/examination/test; - Obtaining unauthorised access to assessment/examination/test material prior to an assessment/examination/test.

-6.3 Dealing with Malpractice
+Dealing with Malpractice

-The Deputy Principal (Curriculum and Quality) or appropriate nominee will supervise investigations resulting from allegations of malpractice.
-Investigations into alleged malpractice against the Deputy Principal will normally be conducted by the Principal, or an appointed nominee.
+The Vice Principal of Curriculum and Quality or appropriate nominee will supervise investigations resulting from allegations of malpractice.
+Investigations into alleged malpractice against this Vice Principal will normally be conducted by the Principal, or an appointed nominee.

 The College's Staff Performance Management and Disciplinary policies will be used where malpractice is identified.
-During the investigation period, the college may:
+During the investigation period, the College may:

-- refuse student registrations/entries, - withhold the release of results/certificate, - withhold test/examination papers if the security of a test/examination is considered at risk pending the outcome of the investigation.
+- Refuse student registrations/entries; - Withhold the release of results/certificate; - Withhold test/examination papers if the security of a test/examination is considered at risk pending the outcome of the investigation.